matthew-p-hamilton/devblog/content/blog/compound-chain/index.md

 Expanding our view a bit further to consider this in the context of handling interoperability themselves, increasing the scope of what COMP governs is likely to increase COMP's value in the long run because it removes the ability of a third-party to capture any of that value as transaction fees.

+**So to finally answer the question -- Does Compound need its own blockchain?
+Personally, I don't think so, but I see how one could be convinced that it provides the protocol with the best chances for success in maximizing borrowing activity, protocol revenue and COMP value.**

+---

 # Risks

 So what are the risks to a smart contract application implementing a purpose-built blockchain? **It comes down to getting four things right:** technical implementation, token economics, governance, and community (which is kinda tied to governance, but distinct enough to break out on its own IMO).